 Napier Libraries are excited to be able to provide access to a wide range of digital content.
-Whether you're researching family history, working on an assignment, looking for funding, or wanting to learn something new - we have the content for you, including eBooks, eAudio Books, movies and more!
+Whether you're researching family history, working on an assignment, or just wanting to learn something new, we have the content for you, including eBooks, eAudio Books, movies and more!

-You need to be a Napier Libraries member to access our digital content.
+You need to be a Napier Libraries member to access some of our digital content.
 If you're not already a member, you can join here.

 If you need help using these great resources, visit our Technical Support page here.

 Ancestry unlocks the story of you with sources like censuses, vital records, immigration records, family histories, military records, court and legal documents, directories, photos, maps and more, with new content added daily.
 Ancestry Library Edition contains the UK and Ireland Census Collection, England and Wales Civil Registration Index, Immigration Collections and US Federal Census Collection data.